Towards Efficient and Secure Cloud-Assisted Autonomous Systems: A Review of Architectures, Algorithms, Security, and Deployment Challenges: Security, Privacy, and Trust in the Feedback Loop

 \subsection{Resilient Control under False Data Injections}

-In CCSs, resilience refers to maintaining stability and performance under both accidental faults and malicious cyber-physical attacks.
-Among these, False Data Injection (FDI) attacks, where adversaries maliciously alter sensor or control data, pose a severe threat to confidentiality, integrity, and availability.
-Over the past decade, FDI attack mitigation has evolved significantly in the context of CCSs.
-From 2013–2016, defenses primarily relied on model-based residual analysis \citep{AttackDetection2013, NetworkInducedConstraints2013}, comparing expected and measured outputs to detect anomalies.
-These methods were effective for simple local attacks but struggled with stealthy cloud-based injections.
-Between 2016–2019, observer-based and statistical detection approaches \citep{GameTheoretic2016, TEIXEIRA2015135} emerged, integrating secure communication protocols and robust estimation to handle noise, delays, and partial encryption.
-Since 2020, mitigation strategies have shifted toward data-driven and distributed detection \citep{9406118, 8027127}, using machine learning and graph-based models to identify complex, coordinated FDI patterns.
+In CCSs, resilience refers to maintaining stability and performance in the face of both accidental faults and malicious cyber-physical attacks.
+False Data Injection (FDI) attacks, in which adversaries alter sensor, estimator, or control data, are particularly serious because they can cause the cloud controller to optimize based on a false representation of the plant.
+Over the past decade, FDI mitigation has evolved from model-based residual analysis \citep{AttackDetection2013, NetworkInducedConstraints2013} toward observer-based, statistical, data-driven, and distributed detection \citep{GameTheoretic2016, TEIXEIRA2015135, 9406118, 8027127}.
+Recent work has also examined cooperative security analysis of industrial cloud control systems under FDI attacks \citep{zhao2024cooperative} and vulnerability analysis for nonlinear state estimation under joint deception attacks \citep{li2026vulnerability}.
 Privacy-preserving distributed schemes now allow collaborative detection without sharing raw measurements \citep{paper2, paper3}, and integration with resilient control enables reconfiguration or switching to trusted edge computation.
-This progression from simple model checks to AI-enhanced, privacy-preserving detection has substantially improved CCS resilience against sophisticated FDI attacks.

-In this regard, the figure \ref{fig:solutions-landscape} presents a comprehensive overview of security and privacy solutions for CCSs, integrating both emerging and established methods.
-It highlights five main categories: Formal Verification, which includes model checking, theorem proving, and secure key sharing to mathematically ensure system correctness; Quantum Cryptography, encompassing post-quantum control algorithms and Quantum Key Distribution (QKD) protocols to safeguard channels against quantum threats; Differential Privacy, featuring techniques such as federated learning, data quantization with noise, and statistical mechanisms like Laplace or Gaussian distributions to protect sensitive data; Blockchain Approaches, leveraging integrity, auditability, and decentralized attack detection for tamper-resistant operations; and Encryption Techniques, covering encrypted MPC, distributed encrypted control, homomorphic encryption, and chaotic encryption to enable secure computation and maintain data integrity.
-Together, these approaches form a multifaceted strategy for enhancing security and privacy in CCSs.
+The unresolved challenge is stealth: advanced attackers may inject signals that remain statistically plausible while still biasing optimization, so FDI defense must be connected to control objectives rather than evaluated only as anomaly detection.